mjdominus/util/README.md

 by erasing the parts of each line that match the previous line.
 Try `ls -l | spot` to see what it does.

+`stopafter 12 command args...` runs the specified command with the specified args, but sets an alarm clock to go off after 12 seconds, which will interrupt the process (unless the command reschedules the alarm or handles or ignores the alarm signal.)

 `stouch` adjusts the last-modified dates on a set of files so that they appear to have been written in the order given on the command line.
 This is useful for dealing with stupid photo gallery programs